joshuaagyapong/Scalable-Dynamic-Web-Application-on-AWS-Using-EC2-ASG-ALB-and-RDS/README.md

 ## Custom AMI Creation

-The configured EC2 instance was stopped and used to create a custom Amazon Machine Image (AMI) from the already created EC2 Instance and deleted the instance(server)
-This AMI serves as the base image for all application servers launched by the Auto Scaling Group, ensuring consistency across instances.
+Created a custom Amazon Machine Image (AMI) from the configured EC2 instance and then terminated the instance This AMI serves as the base image for all application servers launched by the Auto Scaling Group, ensuring consistency across instances.

 ---